• Skip to primary navigation

 Hemlock reishi harvested on the summer solstice in central Vermont.

-There are a number of different reishi species, and each grows in a different region around the world.
 For the most part, their medicinal properties are the same and there is some argument that they’re actually the same species occupying different habitat niches.

 All species grow on dead and dying trees and produce annually.
 Once you find reishi on a particular log or stump, they will continue to produce there every year until they’ve consumed all the wood substrate.